louieyan/r4ds-exercise-solutions/transform.md

 </div>

+[^methods]: There are easy methods to update the mean and variance by [removing an observation](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance),
+    but I don't pursue that option here.
-[^methods]: In most interesting data analysis questions, no answer ever "right".
+    In most interesting data analysis questions, no answer ever "right".
     With infinite time and money, an analysis could almost always improve their answer with more data or better methods.
     The difficulty in real life is finding the quickest, simplest method that works "good enough".